Appeon/PowerBuilder-Graph-Example-WebView2/README.md

 - Database Configuration in the Web APIs tab

   If you use SQL Anywhere as the demo database, no change is needed to the database configuration.

-  If you use PostgreSQL as the demo database, the default login account is postgres (user)/postgres (password).
-Please double check the connection.